-- (i) The principal's payoff from x is (weakly) higher than her payoff from $\chi$ ; - (ii) The type-g agent has an incentive to report his signals truthfully; and - (iii) The type-b agent reports his signals optimally.
+- (2) the type-g agent has an incentive to report his signals truthfully; and - (3) the type-b agent reports his signals optimally.

 The intuition for this lemma is transparent.
-Fix any incentive-compatible direct mechanism $\chi$ that depends on the agent's reported type.
+Fix any incentive compatible direct mechanism χ that depends on the agent's reported type.
 Incentive compatibility implies that it is optimal for the agent to report his initial type truthfully; in particular, the type-b agent receives a lower payoff from initially misreporting his type as g and then optimally reporting his signals.
-So consider the indirect mechanism $x_r(\cdot) \coloneqq \chi_r(g, \cdot)$ .
-By definition, it is optimal for the good type to report his signals truthfully (property (ii)).
-Additionally, incentive compatibility of $\chi$ ensures that the bad type's payoff is lower from x than from $\chi$ .
-Since the principal's payoff is increasing in type g's payoff and decreasing in type b's, this indirect mechanism will be no worse for her (property (i)).
-Finally, note that since x is not a direct mechanism, we cannot a priori restrict attention to mechanisms where both types report their signals truthfully (made explicit by property (iii)).
+So consider the indirect mechanism $x_r(\cdot) := \chi_r(g, \cdot)$.
+By definition, it is optimal for the good type to report his signals truthfully (property (2)).
+Additionally, incentive compatibility of χ ensures that the bad type's payoff is lower from x than from χ .
+Since the principal's payoff is increasing in type g's payoff and decreasing in type b's, this indirect mechanism will be no worse for her (property (1)).
+Finally, note that since x is not a direct mechanism, we cannot a priori restrict attention to mechanisms where both types report their signals truthfully (made explicit by property (3)).

-Henceforth, when we refer to an optimal mechanism x, this will correspond to a mechanism that yields the highest payoff that the principal can achieve in the full space of direct mechanisms $\chi$ .
+Henceforth, when we refer to an optimal mechanism x, this will correspond to a mechanism that yields the highest payoff that the principal can achieve in the full space of direct mechanisms χ .
 The next theorem characterizes the optimal mechanism.

-THEOREM 3: Let $T^ := \min\{T, \hat{T}\}$ .
-A period- $T^$ prediction mechanism is an optimal mechanism.
+THEOREM 3.
+Let $\tilde{T} := \min\{T, \overline{T}\}$.
+A period- \tilde{T} prediction mechanism is an optimal mechanism.

-There are several aspects of the result above that are worth emphasizing.
+There are several aspects of the above result that are worth emphasizing.
 First, the optimal mechanism takes a very simple form that is easy to implement in practice, as it is both easy to time when predictions are solicited and to institute a hiring policy that depends on the accuracy of the predictions.
-Second, observe that the optimal mechanism has the property that truth-telling is optimal for both types of the agent.
-This property finds support from the empirical evidence on anonymous analyst surveys; for example, Marinovic, Ottaviani, and Sørensen (2013, p.
-716) point out that, "According to industry experts, forecasters often seem to submit to the anonymous surveys the same forecasts they have already prepared for public (i.e., non-anonymous) release."
+Second, observe that the optimal mechanism has the property that truthtelling is optimal for both types of the agent.
+This property finds support from the empirical evidence on anonymous analyst surveys.
+In their handbook chapter, Marinovic, Ottaviani, and Sørensen (2013) point out that, "According to industry experts, forecasters often seem to submit to the anonymous surveys the same forecasts they have already prepared for public (i.e. nonanonymous) release."
 This is suggestive evidence for the fact that strategic forecasters in the real world predict truthfully as they have no reason to lie in anonymous surveys.